swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 - Updated standards references to remove old deprecated standards and replace them with the currently published documents.
 - Specified optional support for using semantics identifiers in accordance with ETSI EN 319 412-1 to specify that the serialNumber attribute contains a Swedish "personnummer" or "samordningsnummer", Provisional ID or eIDAS person identifier.
 - Added requirement to specify ETSI policy identifiers.
+- Fix of invalid links for SKV704 and SKV707.